 How to display a style switcher control

-This tutorial shows how to display a style switcher control on the map.
+This tutorial demonstrates the process of showcasing a control for switching styles on the map.

 1. Copy the following code, paste it into your favorite text editor, and save it as a .html file.